Welcome to the Film and Screen Media website!

 Why study film today?

-Each society in history has produced its own visual culture, but never one that is as extensive and dominant as that of contemporary western societies.
 We live in times that are deeply shaped by the pervasiveness of the image, and by the prominence of the audiovisual media—from the cinema and television to computers, mobile phones, DVD players and videogame consoles.
 The digital revolution has exponentially increased the presence and relevance of images and of audiovisual products in our lives, so much so that we fully depend on them for both work and entertainment.
-It has also produced a relocation of the film spectator’s experience, which was previously limited to the cinema theatre, to other screens—TV, computers, portable players and consoles, mobile phones, monitors and urban screens.
-Indeed, the cinematographic image, which so accurately captured the spirit of the last century, has today been simply, completely and invisibly assimilated into everyday life.
+It has also produced a relocation of the film theatre experience to other screens—TV, computers, portable players and consoles, mobile phones, monitors and urban screens.
+Indeed, the cinematographic image, which so accurately captured the spirit of the last century, has today been completely and imperceptibly assimilated into everyday life.

 It is evident that audiovisual communication is the present and future of our society; the cultural and financial prominence of the global entertainment industry (cinema, television, gaming) is also apparent.
 Consequently, the need is strongly felt today for a specific education to the history, values, aesthetic and ideology of the moving image—an education capable of preparing students for the challenges of our society and our evolving technologies, as well as for careers in the media, or further study and research at postgraduate level.